yesodweb/yesod-scaffold/README.md

 stack test --flag PROJECTNAME_LOWER:library-only --flag PROJECTNAME_LOWER:dev
 ```

-(Because `yesod devel` passes the `library-only` and `dev` flags, matching those flags means you don't need to recompile between tests and development, and it disables optimization to speed up your tests).
+(Because `yesod devel` passes the `library-only` and `dev` flags, matching those flags means you don't need to recompile between tests and development, and it disables optimization to speed up your test compile times).

 ## Documentation

 * Read the [Yesod Book](https://www.yesodweb.com/book) online for free
-* Check [Stackage](http://stackage.org/) for documentation on the packages in your LTS Haskell version, or [search it using Hoogle](https://www.stackage.org/lts-9.14/hoogle?q=)
+* Check [Stackage](http://stackage.org/) for documentation on the packages in your LTS Haskell version, or [search it using Hoogle](https://www.stackage.org/lts/hoogle?q=).
+Tip: Your LTS version is in your `stack.yaml` file.
 * For local documentation, use:
 	* `stack haddock --open` to generate Haddock documentation for your dependencies, and open that documentation in a browser
 	* `stack hoogle <function, module or type signature>` to generate a Hoogle database and search for your query